How to Measure the Financial Value of Your Social Media Strategy

 Analysis of Target Markets

-The target market can be determined by analysis of how many people are talking about a certain topic.
-Software can be customized to your needs to track user networks throughout all the social media channels, along with the strength of their influence.
+The target market can be determined by an analysis of how many people are talking about a certain topic.
+The software can be customized to your needs to track user networks throughout all the social media channels, along with the strength of their influence.

 The same software, such as that used with Twitter, collects and archives conversations, positive or negative word of mouth, and it can be used on the social network related to any specified topic.
-The most important decision is to choose the right web development company to create your software for the right purpose.
+The most important decision is to choose the right website development company to create your software for the right purpose.

 What Should I know about the Viral Effect?

-It important to consider that users do not have a directly immediate association with each other and also that they were connected through 4 degrees of separation.
+It is important to consider that users do not have a direct immediate association with each other and also that they were connected through 4 degrees of separation.
 These factors ensure that word of mouth does not get limited to groups within a small network.

-The actual measure of ‘word-of-mouth’ is the number of times the message is passed on (degree), the number of connections that the message jumps (depth of influence), and number of comments and replies received for each message (engagement impact).
+The actual measure of ‘word-of-mouth’ is the number of times the message is passed on (degree), the number of connections that the message jumps (depth of influence), and the number of comments and replies received for each message (engagement impact).
 Personal and referral messages maximize the spread and influence of a message because people trust those who they are closer to.

 One important thing to consider in maximizing the spread of a message is “Minimal Conscious Processing”, which is important to minimize the barriers to getting a message to other users.
 Make it easy for them to move the message without any thought to the actions.